zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_05_en-US_PILOT_AND_THE_ABYSS.md

 > The Aetherion interface is not the place to process trauma.
 It is the place to **demonstrate** that processing is complete.

-Those who have not done the work will be forced to confront everything they have avoided—all at once, amplified beyond tolerance.
+Those who have not done the work will be forced to confront everything they have avoided, all at once, amplified beyond tolerance.
 This is the Dissonance Cascade.

 Those who have done the work enter the interface as **whole beings**.
 The amplification effect has nothing destructive to amplify.
 Instead, it amplifies their coherence, their clarity, their capability.